eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 *	MySQL v5.7.26
 *	Redis v5.0.5

-## Tables
+## Content
-First Header | Second Header
+Name| Description
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column
+Dockerfile | As it says, Dockerfile from which image will be build docker-compose.yml | Main file of the project that builds and links containers web | Web folder where you need to copy your web project

 ## Function
 ```javascript